tsudalab/FL_ChemTS/README.md

 # FL_ChemTS

 De novo fluorescent molecule generator based on ChemTS (https://github.com/tsudalab/ChemTS) and quantum chemical calculation.
-This program includes an extented version of ChemTS that is parallelizaed by MPI and a filter for Gaussian (https://gaussian.com) to design fluorescent molecule.
+This program includes an extented version of ChemTS that is parallelizaed by MPI and a filter for Gaussian (https://gaussian.com) to compute absorption and fluorescence wavelength of a molecule.
 The Gaussian filter automatically computes the optimized singlet ground (S0) state, vertical singlet excited (S1) state, and relaxed S1 state of a molecule at the density functional theory level.

 # Requirements